The characterization of Weihrauch reducibility in systems containing E-PA$^{\omega}$ + QF-AC$^{0,0}$: Introduction

 \subsection{First results about a proof-theoretic characterization}

-In his 2017 article \cite{kuyper2017} \emph{On Weihrauch reducibility and intuitionistic reverse mathematics}, \name{Rutger Kuyper} proposed a characterization of compositional Weihrauch reducibility formalized in $\RCA_0$, the base-system of reverse mathematics with induction restricted to $\Sigma^0_1$-formulas, using the intuitionistic fragment $\EL_0$ of $\RCA_0$ together with Markov's principle $\MP$. \emph{Compositionally Weihrauch reducing} $Q$ to $P$ means that there is a fixed natural number $n$ such that $Q$ reduces to the composition of $n$ copies of $P$, i.e.~we use $P$ $n$-many times in order to yield $Q$.
+In his 2017 article \cite{kuyper2017}\\\emph{On Weihrauch reducibility and intuitionistic reverse mathematics}, Rutger Kuyper proposed a characterization of compositional Weihrauch reducibility formalized in $\RCA_0$, the base-system of reverse mathematics with induction restricted to $\Sigma^0_1$-formulas, using the intuitionistic fragment $\EL_0$ of $\RCA_0$ together with Markov's principle $\MP$. \emph{Compositionally Weihrauch reducing} $Q$ to $P$ means that there is a fixed natural number $n$ such that $Q$ reduces to the composition of $n$ copies of $P$, i.e.~we use $P$ $n$-many times in order to yield $Q$.
 Moreover, he also proposed a characterization of true, i.e.~non-compositional Weihrauch reducibility using an affine fragment $(\EL_0 + \MP)^{\exists \alpha a}$ of $\EL_0 + \MP$.
-Immediately after this introduction, we will discuss some issues with these results:
+At the end of this paper, we will discuss some issues with these results:

 \begin{enumerate}[label=\arabic*)] \item There are problems $P$ and $Q$ for which we can prove $P \to Q$ such that $Q$ does not reduce to a finite composition of $P$.
-However, the original formulation of \name{Kuyper}'s first result claims that $Q$ compositionally Weihrauch-reduces to $P$. \item The definition of $\EL_0$ used in the results does not provide disjunction.
+However, the original formulation of Kuyper's first result claims that $Q$ compositionally Weihrauch-reduces to $P$. \item The definition of $\EL_0$ used in the results does not provide disjunction.
 While this connective can be simulated both in the classical variant $\RCA_0$ and the version $\EL$ with full induction, $\EL_0$ without disjunction is not able to do so, and is therefore not as strong as intuitionistic logic. \item The second result about characterizing true Weihrauch reducibility already fails for a rather simple class of problems, namely those where the set of instances is unrestricted. \end{enumerate}

 The question if there exists such a connection between logic and Weihrauch reducibility remains.
-Since \name{G\"odel}'s Dialectica interpretation and Weihrauch reducibility seem to share some similarities as already noticed by other researchers, e.g.~Fernando Ferreira, this is where we made our own attempts at finding a characterization of Weihrauch reducibility in $\EPAomega + \QFACnil$ and related calculi.
+Since G\"odel's Dialectica interpretation and Weihrauch reducibility seem to share some similarities as already noticed by other researchers, e.g.~Fernando Ferreira, this is where we made our own attempts at finding a characterization of Weihrauch reducibility in $\EPAomega + \QFACnil$ and related calculi.